 When you change your pads regularly, you stop harmful germs called bacteria from growing in them.
 Changing pads regularly also helps to control smells.

 Should I use scented pads?
 You should not use pads with fragrances as they're unnecessary and can irritate your vagina.
-Your vagina is self-cleaning and doesn't need any form of soap, chemical, or perfume.
+Your vagina is self-cleaning and doesn't need any form of soap, chemicals, or perfume.

 Scented pads and tampons can actually mess with your vagina's natural pH and cause problems including bacterial vaginosis and yeast infections.

 Bacterial vaginosis is a kind of vaginal inflammation that happens when bacteria found naturally in your vagina overgrow.
 This can cause gray, white, or green discharge, a fishy-smelling odor, itching, and burning during urination.
-A yeast infection is a fungal infection that can cause itching, burning, redness in your vagina.
+A yeast infection is a fungal infection that can cause itching, burning, and redness in your vagina.
 You may have a thick, white discharge that looks like cottage cheese.